Lab 10: Interpreters

 Calculator

 An interpreter is a program that executes programs.
 Today, we will extend the interpreter for Calculator, a simple made-up language that is a subset of Scheme.
-This lab is like Project 4 in miniature.
+This lab is like the Scheme Project in miniature.

 The Calculator language includes only the four basic arithmetic operations: +, -, *, and /.
 These operations can be nested and can take various numbers of arguments, just like in Scheme.
 A few examples of calculator expressions and their corresponding values are shown below.